-The type of surgery you need for penile cancer (cancer of the penis) depends on:
+The type of surgery you need for penile cancer depends on:

 Circumcision means removing the foreskin.
 It is done if your cancer is only in the foreskin, or if you need to have radiotherapy.

 You can have a circumcision under a local or a general anaesthetic.
 After your operation your penis is slightly swollen and bruised for about a week.
-You will have stitches that usually dissolve after a week to 10 days.
+You will have stitches that usually dissolve within a few weeks.
 Keep the wound clean.
 Wash or clean it as your nurse advises.

 Some men worry about their sex lives after a circumcision.
 There is no proof that men are less sensitive or have more difficulty getting an erection after a circumcision.